bylickilabs/bylickilabs/README.md

 <br>

-- Hi, I’m **Bylickilabs** – founder of and creator of systems that don’t just function, but *understand*.
+- Hi, I’m **Bylickilabs** – founder and creator of systems that don’t just function, but *understand*.
   - I specialize in application development, system integration, and cybersecurity.

 ```yarn